Paige Metayer: Club career

-Washington Spirit, 2023–

 After going undrafted in the 2023 NWSL Draft, Metayer joined the Washington Spirit during the 2023 preseason as a non-rostered invitee.
 On March 8, 2023, she signed a three-year contract with the team with an option for an additional year.
 She debuted for the Spirit in the team's first match of her rookie season on March 26 as a starter against OL Reign.
 After being the only rookie to start in the Spirit's first three matches of the season, she received a second yellow and red card ejection and one-match suspension on April 1 in a match against Racing Louisville FC.

 On May 6, she scored her first professional goal in a 3–1 win against San Diego Wave FC.
 She also scored an equalizing header in a 1–1 draw against NJ/NY Gotham FC on May 28, assisted on Ashley Sanchez's match-winning goal against Angel City FC on June 10, and scored an equalizing goal in the Spirit's 3–2 win over Kansas City Current on June 18.
 On July 6, the NWSL named Metayer its June Rookie of the Month, citing her June 10 assist and June 18 goal as well as her shot-creating actions.

 Metayer captained the Spirit for the first time in the club's continental debut on August 19, 2025, winning 7–0 away over Salvadoran club Alianza in the 2025–26 CONCACAF W Champions Cup group stage.